What is an Empath? A Guide To Thriving as a Highly Sensitive Person

 Empathy is defined as the ability to understand and share the feelings of others.
-So what is an empath?
-Typically, there are two definitions.
+So what is an empath, and how do they compare to the average person?
+Typically, there are two definitions of an empath.

-The psychological definition of the term empath is someone who experiences an above-average level of empathy, to the extent of taking on other people’s pain or suffering to a possibly detrimental degree.
-In spiritual circles, an empath is someone with special, psychic abilities and a developed sense of intuition.
+The psychological definition of the term empath is someone who experiences an above-average level of empathy, sometimes to the extent of recognizing the negative emotions of others in such a way as to take on that negative energy themselves, sometimes suffering along with them.
+In spiritual circles, an emotional empath is someone with special, psychic abilities and a developed sense of intuition.

 This article will explore all there is to know about empaths, from the psychological and spiritual aspects.
 Are you unsure if you’re an empath, and looking for further explanation?
 Or do you know someone who is highly sensitive and you’re looking for ways to further understand them and their world?
 This extensive guide will cover all there is to know, including 13 actionable steps on how empaths can thrive.

 What does it mean to be an empath?

 According to the psychiatrist and empath expert Dr. Judith Orloff, “the trademark of an empath is feeling and absorbing other people’s emotions and, or, physical symptoms because of their high sensitivities.”

 Because empaths are highly sensitive people, they “filter the world through intuition.”
 Such sensitivity can be both a blessing and a curse — empaths are often highly creative and experience life vibrantly, yet can become overwhelmed by feelings of anxiety, depression, or other mental health challenges.